palmada/brewmoth/README.md

 ### Configure service

-To do so, stop any running brewmoth instance that you may have started through the command-line, and then activate the service file:
+To configure it as a service, stop any running brewmoth instance that you may have started through the command-line, and then activate the service file:
 ```shell
 ln -s /etc/systemd/system/brewmoth.service /brewmoth/brewmoth_server/brewmoth.service`